BACI-Employment/BACI-Employment.github.io/guide-to-service.md

 	<img class="henry" width="40%" src="../img/untitled-1-14.png"></img>
 				<hr/>
 				<h4 style="text-align:center;">9</h4>
-				<p style="text-align: left;">Once Henry's work preferences have been identified and his skills have been assessed, his ES will start with the <strong>"Job Development"</strong> and <strong>"Job Search"</strong>.
-Henry and his ES together will start creating resumes with updated information and applying for jobs that are of interest to Henry and also are a good fit for his skills and abilities.
-His ES will also start <strong>connecting and developing relationships with employers</strong> who have an opening and requirement which would be a right fit for the skill set Henry possesses.
-His ES will help Henry in identifying and creating opportunities as well as setting up meetings with employers.
-This would <strong>result in obtaining employment opportunities for Henry</strong>.</p>
+				<p style="text-align: left;">Once Henry's work preferences were identified and his skills were assessed, his ES started with the <strong>"Job Development"</strong> and <strong>"Job Search"</strong>.
+Together, Henry and his ES started creating resumes with updated information and applied for jobs that were of interest to Henry and also are a good fit for his skills and abilities. <br><br>

+				His ES also started <strong>connecting and developing relationships with employers</strong> who had an opening and requirement which would be a good fit for the skill set Henry possesses. <br><br>

+				Henry's ES presented him as a potential employee and discussed the skills and atributes Henry possess as well as the values he would bring to the company. <br><br>

+				His ES helped Henry to identify and create opportunities as well as set up meetings with employers.
+This <strong>resulted in employment opportunities for Henry</strong>.</p>
 </div>